The Game of Golf

 - Lie of the ball and the most forgiving target line.

-Handicaps also help players of different abilities compete fairly—learn more in our overview of the handicap system.
+Handicaps help players of all skill levels compete fairly.
+You can learn more in our overview of the handicap system.

 The Social Side